Stephforword/svg_owl/README.md

 # **Drawing on the Web** *Spring 2015*

-## Angry Owl SVG
+## Scaredy Owl SVG

-When you hover over the owl, he should start getting red and when you click on him it should lead to another image.
+The background of this image should gradually become a darker blue.
+Also, when you click on the owl it should lead to a video of nighttime sounds.